dusty-nv/jetson-inference/docs/pytorch-cat-dog.md

 ## Processing Images with TensorRT

-To process some test images, we'll use the extended command-line parameters to the `imagenet-console` programs that we used previously to load our custom model:
+To process some test images, we'll use the extended command-line parameters to `imagenet-console` to load our custom model:

 ```bash
 DATASET=/media/SSD_EVO860/datasets/cat_dog